marmag0/DB-2025-26/project-plan/README.md

 ### Database Schema

 The project concept is presented in a PDF presentation, available [here](https://github.com/marmag0/DB-2025-26/blob/main/project-plan/relational-database-for-e-commerce.pdf).

-Uptodate ER Diagram is stored in seperate PDF file.
+Up-to-date ER Diagram is stored in seperate PDF file.

 ### To Do List